kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/README.md

 ### 2.4.6 Online Test-Time Learning Procedure

-This section explains how the prepared model files are used during sequential online testing.
-The procedure connects the offline preparation stage with the online test-time adaptation stage.
+This section explains how the prepared memory bank, adapter and threshold are used during online test-time testing.

 <p align="center">
   <img src="write-up/images/Online%20Test-Time%20Learning%20Procedure.png" width="650">
 </p>

-During the training / preparation phase, only normal training images are used.
-These images are passed through the frozen YOLO26 feature extractor and the online adapter.
-The resulting L2-normalized feature embeddings are stored in the normal memory bank.
-Normal validation images are then compared with the memory bank to calculate validation anomaly scores, and the threshold is calculated from the high percentile of these normal scores.
+During preparation, normal training images are converted into feature embeddings using the frozen YOLO26 feature extractor and online adapter.
+These embeddings are stored in the normal memory bank.
+Normal validation images are then compared with the memory bank to calculate anomaly scores, and the threshold is obtained from the high percentile of these normal validation scores.

-During the online test-time phase, each incoming test image is processed one by one.
-The image is converted into a feature embedding using the frozen YOLO26 feature extractor and online adapter.
-The feature is compared with the normal memory bank by selecting the Top-K most similar normal references.
-The anomaly score is calculated using both the Top-K reference score and the global memory-bank score.
+During online testing, each test image is processed one by one.
+The image embedding is compared with the normal memory bank using Top-K normal references and the global memory-bank score.
+The final anomaly score is then compared with the category-specific threshold to decide whether the image is normal or anomalous.

-The anomaly score is first compared with the category-specific threshold to produce the image-level normal or anomaly decision.
-After that, the same anomaly score is checked again using a stricter acceptance rule:
+For online updating, the system applies a stricter acceptance rule:

 ```text
 anomaly score < threshold × acceptance margin